ski-matic/TrendingMovies/README.md

 ## Known issues
 - I have the app icon showing in the title bar and the spacing is strange.
 Would be nice to fix that
+- In fact, it would be better to replace the icon with a "hamburger" navigation icon if there were a navigation drawer
 - I didn't handle any tablet layouts at all, only phone (single pane vs. twoPane)